ctkelley/SIAMFANLEquations.jl/README.md

 - v0.4.0: Latest tagged version: First version of Anderson acceleration: aasol.jl
   - All there except for doing QR the right way.
 Examples from Toth/Kelley in docstrings and (via ```help```) in the notebooks.
-- v0.4.1: Chapter 4 of print book, QR up/down dates in Anderson code, print book --> notebook map 75% done , more stuff in CI
+- __v0.4.1: (This release) Anderson code complete;  print book --> notebook map 75% done , more stuff in CI__
-- v0.4.2 Print book --> notebook done!
+- v0.4.2: (Early October) Print book --> notebook done!
 Notebook 90% done.
 Only final benchmarking + projects will be left.
+- v0.4.3: (Late October) Chapter 4 tagged

 ### Chapters 4 and 5 will be shorter than Chapters 1, 2, and 3 because the algorithms are simpler with fewer options.